Gradient Boosting Reinforcement Learning: Related Work

 \section{Related Work}

-\paragraph{Gradient boosted trees.} Recent advances have extended GBT's capabilities beyond traditional regression and classification.
-In ranking problems, GBT has been used to directly optimize ranking metrics, as demonstrated by frameworks like StochasticRank \cite{ustimenko2020stochasticrank} and recent advancements explored in \citet{lyzhin2023tricks}.
-Additionally, GBT offer probabilistic predictions through frameworks like NGBoost \cite{duan2020ngboost}, enabling uncertainty quantification \cite{malinin2021uncertainty}.
-The connection between GBT and Gaussian Processes \cite{catboost_gp, sigrist2022gaussian} offers further possibilities for uncertainty-aware modeling.
-Recently, \citet{ivanov2021boost} modeled graph-structured data by combining GBT with graph neural networks.
+\paragraph{GBT Beyond Supervised Learning.} Recent advances have extended the capabilities of GBT beyond traditional regression and classification.
+In ranking problems, GBT has been used to directly optimize ranking metrics \cite{lyzhin2023tricks}, as demonstrated by frameworks such as StochasticRank \cite{ustimenko2020stochasticrank}.
+Furthermore, GBT offers probabilistic predictions through frameworks such as NGBoost \cite{duan2020ngboost}, allowing uncertainty quantification \cite{malinin2021uncertainty}.
+The connection between GBT and Gaussian processes \cite{catboost_gp, sigrist2022gaussian} offers further possibilities for uncertainty-aware modeling.
+Recently, \citet{ivanov2021boost} modeled graph-structured data by combining GBT with graph NNs.

 Despite their versatility, applying GBT in RL remains a relatively less explored area.
 Several works have employed GBT as a function approximator within off-policy RL methods, including its use in Q-learning \cite{abel2016exploratory} and in bandit settings to learn inverse propensity scores \cite{pmlr-v206-london23a}.
-Recently, \citet{brukhim2023boosting} proposed a boosting framework for RL where a base policy class is incrementally enhanced using linear combinations and nonlinear transformations.
-However, these previous works have not yet demonstrated the scalability and effectiveness in complex, high-dimensional RL environments requiring extensive interactions.
-In this work, we show how to adapt the framework of GBT to successfully solve large-scale RL problems.
+Recently, \citet{brukhim2023boosting} proposed a boosting framework for RL where a base policy class is incrementally enhanced using linear combinations and nonlinear transformations, forming a 2-layer NN.
+However, these previous works have not demonstrated scalability and effectiveness in complex, high-dimensional RL environments that require extensive interactions.
+In this work, we show how to adapt the framework of GBT to successfully solve large-scale RL problems for the first time.

-\paragraph{Interpretability.} Due to the inherent non-linearities, NNs are challenging to interpret and require sophisticated methods to do so.
-Interpreting NNs often involves either approximation with simpler models such as decision trees or using gradient-based techniques, which require additional forward and backward passes \cite{guidotti2018survey, delfosse2024interpretable, shrikumar2019learning, bastani2019verifiable, qing2023survey}.
-On the other hand, interpretability methods for GBT can take advantage of the structure of a decision tree for high speed, efficiency, and accuracy \cite{lundberg2020local2global, Delgado_Panadero_2022}.